gtk-kn/gtk-kn/README.md

 ### Supported platforms

-While working towards a 1.0 release, we are focussed on linux first and are actively testing on Ubuntu 22.04 LTS, 22.10, and Arch linux.
+While working towards a 1.0 release, we are focussed on linux first and are actively testing on Ubuntu 24.04 LTS and Arch linux.
 Other Linux distributions should be supported as well.

 Windows and macOS support is on our roadmap.